 These range from an English style Pub with attached eating-house to an American steak house barbeque, Spanish venta style to a Chinese restaurant located in a huge pagoda that towers over the park.

-Now, parents take note: twenty-six of the rides insist on an adult accompanying the child, including that huge great 60 metre high tower up which you are winched whilst strapped helplessly in a plastic chair along with about fifty other unfortunates.
-At the top they let it drop, the only thing between you and a very flat death appears to be a thick wire and a counter weight.
-This is possibly the fastest few Euros you will ever spend.
+Now, parents take note: twenty-six of the rides insist on an adult accompanying the child, including that huge great 60-metre high tower up which you are winched whilst strapped helplessly in a plastic chair along with about fifty other unfortunates.
+At the top they let it drop, the only thing between you and a very flat death appears to be a thick wire and a counterweight.
+This is possibly the fastest few Euros you will ever spend in your life.

 One attraction you must try is the enigmatically named Barco Misterioso, a Mississippi showboat moored on an artificial lake near the pagoda.
 It will make you smile and, a promise, is not in the least bit scary.
 Unlike the Passage of Terror that is.
 I wonder what he thinks he is doing with that pole?

 All the attractions and rides are well spaced out with attractive gardens and wide paths between various sections with the odd peacock wandering around.
 There are lots of benches scattered about to cater for exhausted parents.
 It is worth picking up one of the free maps for each person so that you can pre-arrange meeting points and times.
 Most people seem to use Plaza Andalucia for this purpose.